treviasxk/Nethostfire/UDP/README.md

 // Limit in 12 bytes;
 UDpServer.LimitMaxByteReceive = 12;
 ```
-The LimitMaxByteReceive will change the maximum limit of bytes that the server will read when receiving, if the packet bytes is greater than the limit, the server will not call the [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) event with the received bytes.
+The LimitMaxByteReceive will change the maximum limit of bytes that the server will read when receiving, if the packet bytes is greater than the limit, the server will not call the [UDpServer.OnReceivedBytes](#OnReceivedBytesClient) event with the received bytes.
 The default value is 0 which is unlimited.

 -----